 But, “sleep-away” or overnight camps are not seen as necessary in the same way and are viewed more as a “luxury” for kids in New Jersey.
 So, even if you believe that it is your right to send your child to a specific overnight camp and that your child’s other parent must pay for it, the court will most likely not agree with your position.

 Consider a summer camp compromise

 You may want your child to go to a very expensive and exclusive camp out of state but your ex may believe that a local camp here in New Jersey is just as beneficial and much more economical.
 You may find yourself at an impasse.
 But, do not dig in your heels and refuse to compromise.
 Remember, you are supporting two households, now and some items may have to be foregone as you figure out how to make your finances support everyone.
 Hopefully, you can come to a middle ground so that your child can still take advantage of the experience of summer camp without breaking the bank or without either of you spending finances on attorneys and court costs.
 Also, attempt to work together to investigate possible forms of assistance in your area that may help cover some of the costs of camp, such as payment plans or scholarships.

 Above all, realizing that your child’s best interests are what is most important.
 Refusing to bend on any issue involving your child will serve no one in your family and could put your child in the middle of an uncomfortable situation.
 Working together with your child’s other parent will most likely afford a solution that will give your child a happy summer!

 Have questions about items like summer camp, other child-related costs?
 We can help.
-For answers to all you child and parenting-related divorce questions, please contact us today to schedule your free consultation.
+For answers to all you child and parenting-related divorce questions, please contact us today to schedule your initial consultation.
 Call today: (888) 888-0919.